matplotlib/mplcairo/README.rst

    ax.text(.5, .5, "hello, world", fontproperties=FontProperties(fname="..."))

 mplcairo still relies on Matplotlib's font cache, so fonts unsupported by Matplotlib remain unavailable by other means.

-Matplotlib's current FreeType wrapper also limits the use of ttc collections to the first font in the collection.
+For ttc fonts (and, more generally, font formats that include multiple font faces in a single file), the *n*\th font (*n*\≥0) can be selected by appending ``#n`` to the filename (e.g., ``fname="/path/to/font.ttc#1"``).

-Note that Matplotlib's (default) Agg backend will handle such fonts equally well (ultimately, both backends relies on FreeType for rasterization).
+Note that Matplotlib's (default) Agg backend will handle most (single-face) fonts equally well (ultimately, both backends relies on FreeType for rasterization).
 It is Matplotlib's vector backends (PS, PDF, and, for pfb fonts, SVG) that do not support these fonts, whereas mplcairo support these fonts in all output formats.

 Multi-page output
 -----------------